 The “Product Vulnerability Report Form” and “Service Vulnerability Report Form” are intended ONLY for the purposes of reporting product or service security vulnerabilities.
 They are not for technical support information on our products or services.
 For technical and customer support inquiries, please submit a request using the applicable service ticket type.

 We attempt to acknowledge receipt to all submitted reports within seven (7) days.

 3. When to contact the security emergency response team

 Technical security information about our products and services is distributed through several channels.

 a.
-Company distributes information to customers about security vulnerabilities via e-mail to registered support contacts as defined in the Company customer relationship management solution.
+We distribute information to customers about security vulnerabilities via e-mail to registered support contacts as defined in our support policy.
 In most cases, we will issue a notice when we have identified a practical workaround or fix for the particular security vulnerability though there can be instances when we issue a notice in the absence of a workaround when the vulnerability has become widely known to the security community.

 b.
-As each security vulnerability case is different, we can take alternative actions in connection with issuing security notices or Advisories.
-Company can determine to accelerate or delay the release of a notice or not issue a notice at all.
-Company does not guarantee that security notices will be issued for any or all security issues customers can consider significant or that notices will be issued on any specific timetable.
+Because each security vulnerability case is different, we can take alternative actions in connection with issuing security notices or Advisories.
+We may determine to accelerate or delay the release of a notice or not issue a notice at all.
+We do not guarantee that security notices will be issued for any or all security issues that customers may consider significant or that notices will be issued on any specific timetable.

 c.
-Security-related information can also be distributed by Company to public newsgroups or electronic mailing lists.
-This is done on an ad hoc basis, depending on how Company perceives the relevance of each notice to each particular forum.
+Security-related information may also be distributed by us to public newsgroups or electronic mailing lists.
+This is done on an ad hoc basis, depending on how we perceive the relevance of each notice to each particular forum.

 d.
-Company works with the formal incident response community to distribute information.
-Many company security notices are distributed by regional CSERT at the same time that they are sent through company information distribution channels.
+We also work with the formal incident response community to distribute information.
+Many security notices are distributed by various independent advisory groups at the same time that they are sent through our information distribution channels.

-All aspects of this process are subject to change without notice, as well as to case-by-case exceptions.
+All aspects of this process are subject to change without notice, as well as for case-by-case exceptions.
 No particular level of response is guaranteed for any specific issue or class of issues.